 "Scavengers" - Foundation Art Graduate Show 2023

-The Foundation Showcase this year will be set at the Cambridge Museum of Technology.
+Just before half-term our Foundation Art students put on their graduate exhibition, Scavengers!
+This year the showcase was set at the Cambridge Museum of Technology.
 The name of the Exhibition – ‘Scavengers’ - is from a term in linked to the venue that the workers historically were called as they gathered and recycled objects for fuel.

 In true foundation ethos we identified this iconic building to present a mainly ‘cinematic conclusion’ their 2023 graduate show.
 The Building will also host an array of objects of art which explores the diverse specialisms untaken this year.
 Once again, graduates have won a range of excellent progression routes to leading universities as well embarking to study with an extensive range of specialist subjects such as Architecture, Special effects and make up, Fashion, furniture and Graphic communication to name just a few.